Gaige Grosskreutz says he feared for his life before Kyle Rittenhouse shot him during Kenosha unrest

 “That was never something I was trying to do,” Grosskreutz said, choking back tears during emotional testimony.
 “At that moment I was trying to preserve my own life.
 Trying to take the life of another is not something I am … capable of doing. … That’s not why I was out there.”

-His testimony kicked off the second week of Rittenhouse’s closely-watched homicide trial here, which has revived scrutiny of the polarizing incident.
+His testimony kicked off the second week of Rittenhouse’s closely watched homicide trial here, which has revived scrutiny of the polarizing incident.

 Kyle Rittenhouse’s homicide trial begins this week, pitting claims of self-defense against accusations of vigilantism